dsmrreader/dsmr-reader/docs/tutorial/installation/step-by-step.rst

 .. note::

-    This installation guide asumes you run the Nginx webserver for this application only.
+    This installation guide assumes you run the Nginx webserver for this application only.

     It's possible to have other applications use Nginx as well, but that requires you to remove the wildcard in the ``dsmr-webinterface`` vhost, which you will copy below.